memiscavage/super-octo-waddle/README.md

 THEN I can save my initials and score

 ### Resources
-Received assistance from TA Walter Perry for
+Received assistance from TA Walter Perry for script.js lines 76, and 86-96.